nikharris0/cheaply-designed/README.md

 # cheaply-designed
 Custom Ghost theme for my Cheaply Made blog

 Minimalistic.
 HTML could be modernized, but it works.
+MIT license.